leighmacdonald/bd/docs/DEVEL.md

 ### Release

-Production releases are handled by GitHub actions, but if you are going to release yourself, using goreleaser, you will need to set the following env vars:
+Production release builds are handled by GitHub actions, but if you are going to release yourself, using goreleaser, you will need to set the following env vars:

     # This github token needs the repo scope enabled.